Me at three.

 My life before school.
 At home with a mom and dad who let me be me.

-All that changed, I changed, when I entered the Ontario school system.
+All that changed, I changed, when I entered the public school system here in Canada.

 That’s when my struggles began: struggles with reading, learning basic math, life skills (like telling time and tying my shoelaces) and self-confidence.